0

 Local Crafts & Cooking Class

 In crafts and cooking classes, you as a volunteer learn traditional skills from people from the village of Matemwe.
-These include, for example, weaving with coconut leaves or preparing local dishes.
+These include, for example, weaving with ukili (palm leaves) or preparing local dishes.
 This promotes cultural exchange and gives you the opportunity to get to know everyday life in a village in Zanzibar.

 Sports Activities